What Is Skin Problem?

 - Pitta Skin Type:

-- Pitta skin type tends to have more breakouts and is less tolerant to hot food.
-It looks ruddy and warm to touch.
-Pitta skin type is more prone to freckles and moles than other skin types.
+- Pitta skin type tends to have more breakouts and is less tolerant of hot food.
+To touch it looks ruddy and warm.
+Pitta skin type is more vulnerable to freckles and moles than other skin types.

 - Kapha Skin Type: